 Structural unemployment can be created when there are technological advances in an industry.
 This has happened in manufacturing, where robots have been replacing unskilled workers.
 These workers must now get training in computer operations to manage the robots and other sophisticated technology to get jobs in the same factories they worked in before.

 Structural unemployment can also be caused by trade agreements, such as NAFTA.
-When trade restrictions were eased, many factories relocated to Mexico, leaving their prior employees without a place to work.
+When trade restrictions were eased, many factories relocated to Mexico, leaving their former employees without a place to work.

 Farmers in emerging market economies are another example of structural unemployment.
 As free trade allowed global food corporations access to their markets, small-scale farmers were put out of business.
 They couldn't compete with the lower prices of the global firms.
 As a result, they headed to cities in search of work.
 This structural unemployment existed until they were retrained, perhaps in factory work.